BeastKng/Flash-Fingers-Proj3ct-X-/README.md

 Assumptions: [State ANY assumptions about how you expect the system will be used or run]

-Limitations: [State ANY limitations concerning what your program cannot do, though those functions may be implied by the nature of the project]
+Limitations: These will be updated during the course of the program.